Getting Started

 Start on the main dashboard to see sentiment trends over time.
 The timeline shows how news tone changes throughout the day.

-Use the Explore page to search and filter headlines by outlet, emotion, or sentiment range.
+Use the Search page to search and filter headlines by outlet, emotion, or sentiment range.
 Click any headline to see the AI breakdown.

 Check the Outlets page to see how different news sources vary in their emotional tone and sentiment patterns.